Frequently Asked Questions

 What time zone does the workshop operate in?

-Our facilitators operate at Eastern Standard Time and Central Standard Time in the United States, so the timing for assignments and livestreams may be structured around these time zones.
+Our facilitators operate at Central Standard Time in the United States, so the timing for assignments and livestreams may be structured around these time zones.
 However, most daily assignments don’t require you to do anything at a specific hour, so you can complete them on your own time, and there will most likely be other participants with a similar time zone to you!

 Only our video conferences have specific hours when they take place, which will probably happen when is most convenient for facilitators.
 Our intention is not to exclude people who may need to sleep when we’re awake—but many of us have day jobs, so time is an unfortunate consideration.